-Skeletal remains from both primary and secondary burials at WF16 have traces of black pigment, in one case forming parallel black bands on the rear of a skull, Figure 10c, also seen at Hasankeyf Höyük, Figure 10d.
-The WF16 bones often have residual or thick patches of gypsum plaster with impressions of textiles, suggesting they had been wrapped (Mithen et al. 2018: figs 21.19-20).
-This use of plaster also resonates with practices at Körtik Tepe where either entire or partial skeletons were covered with thin layers of gypsum plaster.
-On some occasions this was applied in multiple layers interspersed with paint, suggesting some burials were repeatedly exposed for re-plastering and painting (Erdal 2015) - an interpretation that also appears appropriate for WF16.
-At El-Hemmeh, c.
-50km north of WF16, a seated PPNA burial within a cist had much of it is legs, arms and torso covered with white lime or gypsum plaster (Makarewicz & Rose 2010), directly comparable to the practice at Körtik Tepe.
+Hasankeyf Höyük on the Upper Tigris (Figure 10c-d).
+The WF16 bones often have residual or thick patches of gypsum plaster with impressions of textiles, suggesting that they had been wrapped (Mithen et al. 2018: figs 21.19-20).
+This use of plaster resonates with practices at Körtik Tepe, also on the Upper Tigris, where entire or partial skeletons were covered with thin layers of gypsum plaster.
+In some cases, plaster was applied in multiple layers interspersed with paint, suggesting that burials were repeatedly exposed for re-plastering and painting (Erdal 2015)-an interpretation that appears appropriate for WF16.
+At El-Hemmeh, approximately 50km north of WF16, a seated PPNA burial within a cist had most of the legs, arms and torso covered with white lime or gypsum plaster (Makarewicz & Rose 2011), directly comparable to the practice at Körtik Tepe.

-Precedents for the use of both pigment and plaster on human bones come from late Epipaleolithic sites in the southern Levant (c.
+Precedents for the use of both pigment and plaster on human bones come from Late Epipalaeolithic sites in the Southern Levant (c.
 10 000 BC).
-Lime plaster was used to cover burials at Nahal Ein Gev II (Friesem et al. 2019) while pigment, likely from painted wrappings, was found on skeletal remains from Azraq 18 (Bocquentin & Garrad 2016) and Shubayqa 1 (Richter et al. 2019).
+Lime plaster was used to cover burials at Nahal Ein Gev II (Friesem et al. 2019), while pigment, likely from painted wrappings, has been found on skeletal remains from Azraq 18 and Shubayqa 1 (Bocquentin & Garrard 2016; Richter et al. 2019).